dough10/PolySonic/README.md

 - new authentication method is optional and off by default (switch will be shown in settings if api version 1.13.0 or above)

+- remove main page animation. (improves performance)

+- app will now only scrobble to lastFM if more then half the song has been played

 0.2.6

 - new icon (thanks William Kray)